Yvand/azure-docs/articles/active-directory/saas-apps/sharepoint-on-premises-tutorial.md

 ### Configure the SharePoint web application

-In this step you configure a web application in SharePoint to trust the Azure AD application created above.
+In this step you configure a web application in SharePoint to trust the Azure AD Enterprise application created above.
 There are important rules to have in mind:
 - The default zone of the SharePoint web application must have Windows authentication enabled.
 This is required for the Search crawler.
 - The SharePoint URL that will use Azure AD authentication must be be set with HTTPS.

 1. Create the web application and/or the zone: There are 2 possible configurations:

-	- If you create a new web application and use both Windows and AD FS authentication in the Default zone:
+	- If you create a new web application and use both Windows and Azure AD authentication in the Default zone:

         1. Start the **SharePoint Management Shell** and run the following script:
             ```powershell